Timeline of LGBTQ Mormon history in the 19th century

-This is a timeline of LGBT Mormon history in the 19th century, part of a series of timelines consisting of events, publications, and speeches about LGBTQ+ individuals, topics around sexual orientation and gender minorities, and the community of members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+This is a timeline of LGBTQ Mormon history in the 19th century, part of a series of timelines consisting of events, publications, and speeches about LGBTQ people, (Note: LGBTQ is an initialism for lesbian, gay, bisexual, transgender and queer or questioning which functions as an umbrella term broadly referring to all sexualities, romantic orientations, sex characteristics, and gender identities that are not heterosexual, heteroromantic, cisgender, or endosex.) topics around sexual orientation and gender minorities, and the community of members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Although the historical record is often scarce, evidence points to queer individuals having existed in the Mormon community since its beginnings.
 However, top LDS leaders only started regularly addressing queer topics in public in the late 1950s.
-Since 1970, the LDS Church has had at least one official publication or speech from a high-ranking leader referencing LGBT topics every year, and a greater number of LGBT Mormon and former Mormon individuals have received media coverage.
+Since 1970, the LDS Church has had at least one official publication or speech from a high-ranking leader referencing LGBTQ topics every year, and a greater number of LGBTQ Mormon and former Mormon individuals have received media coverage.